-Upon returning to the city, she earned a living giving private lessons and continued her studies on her own.
-During this time, she finally had access to a laboratory (run by her uncle) where she conducted her first experiments.
+Upon returning to the city, Maria earned a living giving private lessons and continued her studies on her own.
+During this time, she finally had access to a laboratory (run by her uncle), where she conducted her first experiments.
 She had also decided that she wanted to study maths and physics in Paris.

 New possibilities of education – which she later described as formative – came from a group of young people, which ‘gathered with the goal of learning together, while at the same time focussing on social and national issues’.

-She knew that the immediate goal was educating one's self and cumulating means to propagate education among workers and peasants.
+She knew that the immediate goal was educating one's self and cumulating means to propagate education amongst workers and peasants.